LLnCSoftware/mserve/examples/04routing/04routing.md

 ## About this Example

 We show how to implement a dispatch algorithm as a plugin.
+TODO: dispatch seems a better word than routing.
+Is there a good reason to use two words for this one idea?

 This example uses the same client and servant as the examples 02quickauth and 03multihost, including secure\_invocation.q but without the authentication and authorization plugins.